Challengers (film): Plot

 In 2019, Tashi and Art are a wealthy power couple with a young daughter.
-Art is only one US Open title away from a Career Grand Slam, but has been struggling due to injury and age.
+Art is only one US Open title away from a Career Grand Slam but has been struggling due to injury and age.
 Tashi enters Art as a wild card in a Challenger event in New Rochelle, New York, hoping to boost his confidence and return him to form.
-Patrick, who is living out of his car and scraping by on winnings from the lower circuits, happens to enter the New Rochelle Challenger as well.
+Meanwhile, Patrick is living out of his car and scraping by on winnings from the lower circuits.
+He happens to enter the New Rochelle Challenger as well, since winning the tournament would gain him entry to the US Open qualifying competition.

-Sensing Art's disillusionment, Patrick asks Tashi to coach him to a last winning season.
-She refuses, but keeps the slip of paper with his phone number on it.
+Sensing Art's desire to retire, Patrick asks Tashi to coach him to a last winning season and gives her his phone number.
+She refuses but keeps the slip of paper with his phone number on it.
 Starting at opposite ends of the seeding, Art and Patrick advance through the brackets until they find themselves facing each other in the final.
-The day before the final match, Patrick attempts to reconnect with Art, but Art rebuffs him.
+Patrick initially tries to provoke Art the day before the final match, though he then attempts to reconnect with Art.
+Art rebuffs Patrick, denigrating Patrick's lack of professional success.

 The evening before the final, Art tells Tashi he plans to retire at the end of the season whether he wins the Open or not.
-Tashi is unhappy, but reluctantly accepts Art's decision.
-That night, Tashi secretly meets with Patrick to ask him to throw the match to Art, claiming it is to boost his confidence and to save their marriage.
+Tashi is visibly unhappy but reluctantly accepts Art's decision.
+That night, Tashi secretly meets with Patrick to ask him to throw the match to Art, claiming it is to boost his confidence.
 Patrick is disgusted but then agrees, and he and Tashi have a passionate argument before having sex inside his car.

 The day of the final, Tashi watches as Art and Patrick play.
-Patrick wins the first set, and Art the second.
+Patrick wins the first set and Art the second.
 Although the match remains close, Art reaches a match point.
-Patrick signals that he has slept with Tashi using Art's serve tell, which Tashi cannot decode.
+Patrick signals that he has slept with Tashi by copying Art's serve tell, which Tashi cannot decode.
 Stunned, Art allows Patrick to score to bring the match to a final tie break.

 During the tie break, Art and Patrick furiously trade groundstrokes, both reminded of their passion for the sport.
-The rally intensifies and Art jumps for a volley at the net.
-As Art lunges for a final shot, he collides with Patrick over the net and the two embrace.
-Tashi leaps from her seat and yells, "Come on!".
+The rally intensifies, and Art jumps for a volley at the net.
+As Art lunges for a final shot, he collides with Patrick over the net and the two embrace, while the final score is not shown.
+Tashi leaps from her seat and yells, "Come on!" before smiling and clapping.